-- unusual tiredness or weakness
+unusual tiredness or weakness

-- nausea, vomiting, loss of appetite, feeling generally unwell, fever, itching, yellowing of the skin and eyes, and darkcoloured urine

-- blood in the urine

-- increased or decreased need to urinate

-- severe skin problems such as itchiness, redness, rash with swelling, blistering or peeling of the skin or rash when exposed to the sun, possibly with pain in the joints and general fever.

-- swelling of the face, lips, mouth, tongue or throat which may cause difficulty in swallowing or breathing - frequent infections such as fever, severe chills, sore throat or mouth ulcers - chest pain - shortness of breath - high blood pressure - water retention, swelling - swelling of the legs - bleeding or bruising more easily than normal - depression, confusion or anxiety - bone fracture of the hip, wrist or spine (mainly a risk in people who take high doses of PPIs or use them long term ( a year or longer)) - symptoms such as seizures, abnormal or fast heartbeat or jerking/shaking movements.
-These can be a sign of low magnesium, calcium or potassium levels in your blood - severe and/or persistent diarrhoea, because this medicine has been associated with a small increase in infectious diarrhoea.
+- nausea, vomiting, loss of appetite, feeling generally unwell, fever, itching, yellowing of the skin and eyes, and dark coloured urine. - blood in the urine - increased or decreased need to urinate - skin problems such as itchiness and rash, with swelling, blistering or peeling of the skin or rash when exposed to the sun, possibly with pain in the joints. - swelling of the face, lips, mouth, tongue or throat which may cause difficulty in swallowing or breathing. - frequent infections such as fever, severe chills, sore throat or mouth ulcers - · chest pain - shortness of breath - · high blood pressure - · water retention, swelling - bleeding or bruising more easily than normal - · depression, confusion or anxiety - bone fracture of the hip, wrist or spine (mainly a risk in people who take high doses of PPIs or use them long term (a year or longer)) - symptoms such as seizures, abnormal or fast heartbeat or jerking/shaking movements.
+These can be sign of low magnesium levels in your blood - severe and/or persistent diarrhoea, because this medicine has been associated with a small increase in infectious diarrhoea

-These may be serious side effects and you may need urgent medical attention.
+The above list includes serious side effects that may require urgent medical attention.
 Serious side effects are rare.

+Tell your doctor if you notice anything else that is making you feel unwell.
 Other side effects not listed above may occur in some people.